rubenmoor/projectzero/EnhancedInputWithAbilities.md

     GENERATED_BODY()

 public:
+    // just like with Input Actions, which used to be persisted assets and now are created ad-hoc in code,
-    // we dethrown the Input Mapping Context and define the key for an InputActionSet just once, here UPROPERTY(EditDefaultsOnly, BlueprintReadOnly)
+    // we will dethrone the Input Mapping Context and define the key for an InputActionSet just once, here UPROPERTY(EditDefaultsOnly, BlueprintReadOnly)
     TArray<FKey> Keys;